Mikadjx/Mikadjx/README.md

 <h3 align="center">I'm a passionate Web Developer from France near to orleans</h3><br><br><br>
 <ul>
 <br><br><li> 🌱 I am proficient in HTML, CSS, Bootstrap and now i'm currently learning Angular and PHP.</h3></li>
-<li> 🔭 I’m currently working on Angular Project with my team and you can see this project down there.
+<li> 🔭 I’m currently working on Angular Project with my team and you can see all my project down there.
   <br></li>
 <li>📫 How to reach me <br></li>
  <br> <p align="center">**dijoux_mickael@outlook.fr**</p>